-Operators may apply different anti-spam processes.
-Thus the messages sent to the clients who roaming outside of HPLMN, have to route back to anti-spam entities in HPLMN instead of relying on visiting network.
-The process of route message back to HPLMN is optional, so it may incur that recipients receive message without spam filtering.
+Operators may apply different anti-spam processes for the client who are roaming outside of HPLMN.
+The process of routing message back to HPLMN is optional, so it may incur that roaming recipients receive message without spam filtering.
+Thus the messages sent to the roaming clients, have to route back to anti-spam filtering entities in HPLMN instead of relying on visiting network.
 Before arriving at the visited public land mobile network(VPLMN), the recipient’s HPLMN need to receive and filter the messages with relevant anti-spam measures.
 Specific measures are described in 3GPP TR 23.840.

 8.4 Comprehensive method